 An examination of complex univariate and multivariate statistical techniques as applied in the context of psychological research.
 The course will focus on techniques including complex analysis of variance, multivariate regression and correlation, principal components analysis and factor analysis and power and effect size.
 We will examine published research and conduct research projects to explore the relationship between hypotheses, experimental designs and these statistical techniques.
 Prerequisites: PSY 230 or BIO 210.
 Bashaw

 An overview of methods for conducting research with children, with an emphasis on ethics of working with child participants.
 Current empirical and theoretical issues in developmental psychology are addressed through literature review and group research projects.
 Topics reflecting student interests are considered.
 Laboratory research required.
 Prerequisites: PSY 230 or BIO 210; PSY 304, or permission.
+Offered every Spring.
 Same as SPM 481.
-Casler
+Hartin

 Selected topics in experimental social psychology.
 Emphasis on experimental methods.
 Traditional areas of social psychology and topics that reflect student research interest are considered.
 Laboratory research required.
 Prerequisites: PSY 230 or BIO 210; PSY 309, or permission.
+Offered every Fall.
 Knowles

 Selected empirical and theoretical topics from the contemporary literature in personality psychology with emphasis on measurement issues and comparative analyses of major models and taxonomies.
 Topics that reflect student research interests will be discussed.
 Laboratory research required.
 Prerequisites: PSY 230 or BIO 210; PSY/SPM 307, or permission.
-J. Campbell
+Offered every Fall.
+Troy

 An upper-level, research-based seminar that explores normative, healthy and abnormal psychosocial development across the life span.
 Students are assisted to undertake individual or group research projects using a variety of methods—including both quantitative and qualitative approaches.
 Prerequisites: PSY 230 or BIO 210; PSY 308, or permission.
+Offered every Fall.
 Penn